 - Hole depths are greater than 20x.

-- Holes would require reaming or honing to meet tolerances.
-Gun drilling requires no reaming or honing.
+- Deep Holes would require reaming or honing to meet tolerances.
+Gun drilling requires no reaming or honing because the surface finish of the drilled hole is already very good.

-- With diameters of less than 20mm.
-Larger diameters can be done more efficiently with BTA Drililng.
+- With drilled diameters of less than 20mm.
+Larger diameter deep holes can be done more efficiently with BTA Drililng.

-Sometimes even relatively shallow holes (by gun drill standards) benefit from gun drilling when straightness, diameter, and surface finish requirements are high.
-The hole size, finish, and straightness of a gun drilled hole are all higher than with twist drilling, so eliminate a second reaming or honing op via gun drilling may save time.
+Sometimes even relatively shallow holes (by gun drilling standards) benefit from gun drilling when straightness, diameter, and surface finish requirements are high.
+The hole size, finish, and straightness of a gun drilled hole are all higher than with twist drilling and other deep hole drilling solutions, so eliminating a second reaming or honing op via gun drilling may save time.

 Gun Drilling on a Lathe